 In this section

-Children’s growth is an important marker of their health and development.
+Children’s growth is a very important marker of their overall health and development.
+It’s probably one of the single most important ideas we have of children’s overall health.
+So anything that affects children’s nutrition or general health will almost certainly have an impact on their growth – both in the short-term and perhaps even in the long-term.
 Growth assessment is one of the easiest ways to confirm the health and nutrition of children, because changes in health and nutrition almost always affect growth.